 Introduction

-The purpose of this document is to provide basic installation instructions for the installation of the OptiVLM Carrier Web application.
+The purpose of this document is to provide basic installation instructions for the OptiVLM Carrier Web application.
 The particular architecture and environment of the installation may require additional configuration.

 Although the installation media provides components for both Windows and UNIX, this document will provide samples and syntax based on the Windows operating system.
-The main modifications for UNIX will be the file path name syntax.
+The main modification for UNIX will be the file path name syntax.

-Because Carrier Web requires an active installation of OptiCash and OptiVault, it is assumed that the database setup steps have already been performed for these applications.
+Carrier Web requires an active installation of OptiCash and OptiVault, it is assumed that the database setup steps have already been performed for these applications.
 All that will be needed is to provide the Carrier Web with login credentials to these databases.

 Carrier Web requires version 8 of Java Development Kit (JDK).
-Most Application Servers already come with the required JDK (e.g. IBM WebSphere or Apache Tomcat).
+Most Application Servers already come with the required JDK (e.g., IBM WebSphere or Apache Tomcat).

 A clear understanding of Oracle and Application Server technology is required on the part of the user performing the installation.